bolt-observer/agent/README.md

 You can use `--userest` to start using REST API (default is as mentioned gRPC) - in that case `--rpcserver` can be complete URL to the endpoint.

-Of course you can also start the agent on a remote node and just point it to the correct endpoints.
+Of course you can also start the agent on a remote node and just point it to the correct endpoint.

 Internally we use:
 * [channelchecker](./channelchecker): an abstraction for checking all channels